nbyouri/cliclock/README.md

 # Cli clock

-- Compile with `cc -Wall -pedantic -lcurses`
+- Compile with `cc -lcurses`

+- Centered clock with seconds

+- User can change fg color by recompiling

 Fork of the tty-clock by xorg-62.